-Augustana College in Rock Island is pleased to host a NetVUE (Network for Vocation in Undergraduate Education) Regional Gathering Tuesday-Wednesday, June 12-13, 2018.
+Augustana College in Rock Island will host a NetVUE (Network for Vocation in Undergraduate Education) Regional Gathering Tuesday-Wednesday, June 12-13, 2018.

 Registration is available through NetVUE.
 The registration deadline is May 25.